stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/1-research-request.md

 | redis    | redis-session-cache | caches users' stately sessions        |
 | agent    | agent               | Datadog agent                         |

-The environment for this lab is `dd201`.
+The environment for this lab is `api-course`.

 ### Is redis running?
 Suppose that it's important for your team to know when a new `redis-session-cache` service comes online.
 There are many ways you could answer this question if a Datadog Agent knows about the service.
 For example, you could look at the Redis - Overview dashboard, search for its tags in recent logs, or look for its container in the Docker Overview dashboard.
 If you have access to the host it's running on, there are many more ways to find out.